 -Nicole Woodward '06

-With two full productions a year, rehearsals three to five days a week, classes in beginning and advanced levels of acting and theater, one-act productions, and trips to see plays in Nashville, the Drama Department is the perfect place to study theatre.
-Under the guidance of a director and technical director, students run every part of the major productions - from acting to costume design, to lighting.
-Plus, Webb's Theatre Department belongs to the International Thespian Society, the national honor society for students dedicated to theatre.
+With two full productions a year, rehearsals three to five days a week, classes in beginning and advanced levels of acting and theater, one-act productions, and trips to see plays in Nashville, The Webb School is the perfect place to study theatre.
+Under the guidance of a director and technical director, students run every part of the major productions.
+Plus, Webb's Theatre Department belongs to the International Thespian Society, honoring student achievement in theatre for more than 80 years and is more than 2 million strong internationally from pre-professional to emeritus levels.

 Webb performers benefit from the opportunity to take Theatre I, Theatre II and Advanced Acting classes.